Are your click-through rates (CTR’s) what they should be?

 - A/B to test to find which content is most effective

-In this case, a good click-through rate will depend yet again on which channel you use and which industry you’re in.
+In this case, good social media click-through rates will depend yet again on which channel you use and which industry you’re in.
 There are just some things people aren’t shopping for on social media!

-Twitter sees the highest overall CTRs, with an average of 2%.
-LinkedIn is on the opposite end of the spectrum with just a .06% average CTR.
+Twitter comes in second highest overall, with an average of 2%.
+LinkedIn is on the opposite end of the spectrum with just an average of 0.06%.

-The discrepancies in the numbers are similar to what you see in search vs. display ads; the intent of the user is different, as well as the intention of the ad.
+The discrepancies in the social media click-through rates are similar to what you see in search vs. display ads; the intent of the user is different, as well as the intention of the ad.

 LinkedIn, for example, isn’t widely known or used for advertising purposes; rather, its focus is on business relationships and networking.

-And as I mentioned above with Facebook video ads, it’s important to keep in mind that not only do CTRs vary by channel, but by ad type.
+And as I mentioned above with Facebook video ads, it’s important to keep in mind that not only do click-through rates vary by channel, but by ad type.

 - Use action words; “download,” “sign-up,” etc.

 - If using TikTok, turn the sound on and don’t forget the closed-captioning.

 1. How Can I Improve My Average Click-Through Rate With Video Ads?